psychemedia/island-storynotes/carus-wilson/72-appendix-carus-wilson-memoir.md

 # Appendix — Carus Wilson Memoir

-*[Brief memoir of the late Rev. W. Carus-Wilson](https://books.google.co.uk/books?id=DQ5hAAAAcAAJ), reprinted by permission from “The Christian Observer” ...
+*[Brief memoir of the late Rev. W. Carus-Wilson](https://books.google.co.uk/books?id=DQ5hAAAAcAAJ), reprinted by permission from "The Christian Observer" ...
 With extracts from letters to soldiers in India, etc.* 1860, 32pp.

 p3-24